7 Best Active Canadian NFL Players, Ranked

 Hubbard took a massive step forward in 2024, rushing 250 times for 1,195 yards and 10 touchdowns.
 He also caught 43 passes for 171 yards and a touchdown.

-He averaged 4.8 yards per carry, a full yard more than 2023.
+He averaged 4.8 yards per carry, a full yard more than in 2023.

-3. Jevon Holland, Miami Dolphins: Coquitlam, British Columbia
+3. Jevon Holland, New York Giants: Coquitlam, British Columbia

 He allowed three touchdowns, the same as 2023, but didn’t have an interception.